-“Long periods of immobility have ravaging effects on your body,” says University of Arizona College of Nursing Clinical Associate Professor Laura McRee, DNP, ACNP-BC, LMT, RNFA.
-People who are confined to bed rest or who have other mobility limitations are prone to an array of adverse reactions, including rapid reduction of muscle mass and bone density that decreases a patient’s muscle strength over time.
+“Long periods of immobility have ravaging effects on your body,” Dr. McRee says, noting that people with mobility issues are prone to an array of adverse reactions, including rapid reduction of muscle mass and bone density that decreases a patient’s muscle strength over time.
 One of the direct consequences can be deep vein thrombosis (DVT), which creates a risk of pulmonary embolism, a condition that is responsible for 60,000-100,000 deaths in the United States each year.

-McRee’s invention could ultimately save billions of dollars through use in hospitals for physical therapy, but the average consumer stands to benefit as well.
-Thanks to her participation in the current NSF I-Corps cohort, she is gaining the expertise to expand commercial possibilities for the Bed-Sled and to target a broader base of customers.
-“Bed-Sled has the potential to appeal to a global market,” says McRee, pointing out that accessibility and ease of use can benefit anybody in an immobile state, young or old.
+Dr. McRee’s invention could ultimately save billions of dollars through use in hospitals for physical therapy, but the average consumer stands to benefit as well.
+Thanks to her participation in the current NSF I-Corps, she is gaining the expertise to expand commercial possibilities for the Bed-Sled and to target a broader base of customers.
+Current customer bases include hospitals and nursing homes, medical supply firms, home users and travelers who face the risks of extended periods of immobility.
+“Bed Sled has the potential to appeal to a global market,” says McRee, pointing out that accessibility and ease of use can benefit anybody in an immobile state, young or old.
 “Sometimes, it doesn’t have to be a complex change that makes a profound difference to prevent adverse consequences and promote health.”